Chapter 15.465

 G. Recreational Vehicle Areas.

 1. Purpose.
-To allow the economic use of perimeter areas in mobile home parks; to foster affordable housing options; to create designated areas for recreational vehicles; to allow alternative use of land within mobile home parks, yet protect existing and future mobile home units.
+To allow the economic use of perimeter areas in manufactured home parks; to foster affordable housing options; to create designated areas for recreational vehicles; to allow alternative use of land within manufactured home parks, yet protect existing and future manufactured home units.

-2. Siting Standards of Recreational Vehicles in Existing Mobile/Manufactured Home Parks.
+2. Siting Standards of Recreational Vehicles in Existing Manufactured Home Parks.

 a.
 A site plan shall be submitted with the following standards for review and approval by the Director.